Showing posts with label 3 stars. Show all posts

 Tour Giveaway

-(1) winner will receive a print copy of Authentically, Izzy, $20 Amazon gift card, and a Peter Pan mug!
+(1) winner will receive a print copy of Toward the Dawn and a $20 Amazon gift card!

 Giveaway is subject to the policies found here.